-Despite the recent snow and ice brought by the Beast from the East, spring time is upon us and, as with every year, the end of March will see the clocks jump forward by an hour, marking the start of British Summer Time (BST).
+Despite the recent snow and ice brought by the Beast from the East, spring time is upon us and, as with every year, the end of March in 2018 will see the clocks jump forward by an hour, marking the start of British Summer Time (BST).

 The extra hours of daylight will no doubt help learner drivers squeeze in extra driving lessons with their instructors to help them get closer to passing their test.

 Unfortunately, this does mean that you’ll lose an hour in bed over the weekend but you will see a noticeable change over the next few weeks with more daylight in the evenings as Daylight Savings Time takes effect.